clux/facemaulers/east/nekrina.md

 They are also lawyers in hell.
 Fiendish codex 2.
 Grenpoli is erinye city.
 No violence.
 Wit + Guile only.
 No weapons (magic barrier).
 Most spell fail in city (summoning, damage).
 Pure politics.
 Haven to mortal malcontents from 1000 worlds.

+TODO: offer the power to understand what the undead are speaking / or something that makes them "seem undead" to avoid all the raising?
+Maybe sell a potion for it.
+TODO: offer Gate on conditions to aid the cause.
+She will have the true name of a fiend dedicated to the cause `Malexik the Interruptable` (will only be whispered) what type of demon?
+Pit Fiend?
+High end devil.

+NB: She will not willingly give information at the first stage of WHY they are offering these gifts so easily.
+Only if they return can they figure out that she is in fact in league with devils.

 ### Centaur Warlord Leandas
 In charge of a 50 centaur regiment responsible for keeping the growing city safe.
 Dispatched from Baldur's Gate after undead started poking on the